 Griffith University applies environmentally sustainable design to all new buildings and refurbishments

 Our buildings include the Sir Samuel Griffith Centre on the Nathan campus, a 6 star green star building powered by solar and hydrogen technologies, and the Gold Coast campus Multistorey carpark that features a 100kW solar array and a 10kW wind turbine.
+Our Engineering, Technology and Aviation building, also at Nathan campus, is an innovative new building considered a 'Living Laboratory' where more than 30 sensors relay information about the building's energy, water and structural performance in real-time to students, ready for use within their studies.

 Sustainable building features